Wisc-HCI/CoFrame/cobots_ur_bringup/README.md

 # cobots_ur_bringup

-This version of ur_bringup replaces the older UR_modern_driver implementation with the current ur_robot_driver.

 This configuration can be used to connect the cobots core infrastructure to either a physical UR robot or to a URSim application.
 The URSim may either be ran locally, on a URSim VM, or on a separate dedicated machine.
 ROS in not needed